New York Court Records

 Successfully fighting a traffic ticket helps you avoid paying the ticket and all associated charges.
 It also prevents violation points from going on your driving record.
 Another reason to contest a traffic ticket is to ensure your auto insurance rate does not go up.
 New York does not require that you have an attorney present to contest a ticket in a Traffic Court.
 However, having one may be prudent to help you navigate the state's traffic laws.

 An attorney can also get you reduced charges in Traffic Court through plea bargaining.
-Local traffic law attorneys know prosecutors and how to negotiate favorable terms for their clients.
-Note that plea bargaining is only available for cases tried in New York Traffic Courts.
+Local traffic law attorneys know prosecutors and how to negotiate favorable client terms.
+Plea bargaining is only available for cases tried in New York Traffic Courts.
 The TVB handles non-criminal traffic cases in all five boroughs of New York City and does not allow plea bargaining.

 In addition to this difference, the Traffic Violations Bureau works differently from New York Traffic Courts.
-Since it operates under its own rules, it is advisable to hire an attorney with considerable experience handling TVB cases when contesting a traffic ticket in the Big Apple.
-One way in which traffic law attorneys help clients successfully fight TVB tickets is by requesting adjournments in order to make it unlikely for ticketing officers to attend trial sessions.
+Since it operates under its own rules, hiring an attorney with considerable experience handling TVB cases is advisable when contesting a traffic ticket in the Big Apple.
+One way traffic law attorneys help clients successfully fight TVB tickets is by requesting adjournments to make it unlikely for ticketing officers to attend trial sessions.

-When contesting a TVB ticket or a regular traffic ticket in a New York Traffic Court, you will have to pay all fines, fees, and surcharges associated with the violations on your ticket.
+When contesting a TVB ticket or a regular traffic ticket in a New York Traffic Court, you must pay all fines, fees, and surcharges associated with the violations on your ticket.
 These amounts will be refunded if the court or TVB finds you not guilty of the infraction.

 Note that New York mandates that a Traffic Court or TVB hearing happen in the jurisdiction where a ticket was issued.